 Do you have a particular hotel you would like to recommend?
 Let us know here.

-Please let us know if you have any further activities to add for Beirut, we will keep adding to this list as new discoveries are made so bookmark this page or you can save it to Pinterest for future reference planning your family trip to Lebanon.
+Please let us know if you have any further activities to add for a city break in Beirut.
+We will keep adding to this list as new discoveries are made so bookmark this page or you can save it to Pinterest for future reference when planning your family trip to Lebanon.